edulify/play-hikaricp.edulify.com/README.md

-# HikariCP Plugin for 2.3.x
+# HikariCP Plugin for 2.2.x

-This plugin works with `2.3.x` of PlayFramework.
+This branch of the plugin works with `2.2.x` of PlayFramework.
 It uses version `2.0.1` of HikariCP.

-Note, it can be made to work with Play `2.2.x` of the PlayFramework, but it requires changing the dependencies as the current build relies on the Play `2.3.x` plugin.
+See the master branch for the plugin for Play! `2.3.x`.

 [![Build Status](https://travis-ci.org/edulify/play-hikaricp.edulify.com.svg?branch=master)](https://travis-ci.org/edulify/play-hikaricp.edulify.com)